 Midstream operators can benefit from infrastructure proximity, with projects that involve directly supplying reliable behind-the-meter power.

-Their balancing capabilities-such as line-pack and storage flexibility, which is crucial for supplying power to data centers-give midstream players an advantage over upstream players.
+Thei midstream players' balancing capabilities, such as line-pack and storage flexibility, crucial for supplying power to data centers, give them an advantage over upstream players.